 I thank the Leader of the House for his response to my letter, although I am afraid to say that I was a little disappointed with his attitude towards not protecting the time for the estimates day debates.
 The Backbench Business Committee has 30 unaired debates on our waiting list.
 They range across a number of subjects, including very important ones such as redundancies in, and the future of, the aviation sector; support for the self-employed and freelance workers in the aftermath of the covid virus pandemic; support for the tourism industry; mental health support for frontline workers; and, going further afield, the plight of Rohingya, the situation in, and plight of, the people of Yemen and the situation between Israel and Palestine—and many more.
 I note in the Leader’s response to the question about businesses that there is an intention to try to get Westminster Hall reopened, but can that not be done sooner than the beginning of October?

 May I have a statement on the public scrutiny of planning applications?
 Understandably, the opportunity for public meetings has been curtailed during the covid pandemic, but I have a number of controversial large housing applications, including ones at Netherthong and Netherton.
 I am sure that my right hon.
-Friend would agree that local residents must be heard when their communities will be hugely impacted by those kinds of huge developments.
+Friend would agree that local residents must be heard when their communities will be hugely impacted by developments of that kind.